 - 1. Check the area to make sure no one is on your frequency. - 2.
-Charge the airplane battery. - Switch on the transmitter and extend the antenna.
-Make sure the green light is on. - 4.
-Lift the canopy and plug in the airplane battery. - 5.
-Close the canopy. - 6.
+Charge the airplane battery. - 3.
+Switch on the transmitter and extend the antenna.
+Make sure the red and green lights are on. - 4.
+Remove the canopy and plug in the airplane battery. - 5.
+Install the canopy. - 6.
 Move the switch on the airplane to the "ON" position. - 7.
 With an assistant, range check the radio system. - 8.
 Move the left stick forward and launch the airplane.